NotThePaintStore/dnd/README.md

 **The Twins:**
 - Ioun the Knowing Mistress, goddess of knowledge
-- Vecna, god of evil secrets
+- Vecna the Whispered One, god of evil secrets

 **The Kings:**
 - Pelor the Dawnfather, god of the sun and agriculture